opportunem1k3l/quotes/README.md

 ## The Quotes

+> You miss 100% of the shots you don't take.

+Wayne Gretzky

 > To live is the rarest thing in the world.
 Most people exist, that is all.

 Oscar Wilde